["learn"]

 16. German Mule

-Mule cocktails are always a refreshing choice, and the German Mule is such a fun variation on this easy-peasy drink template.
+Mule cocktails are always a zesty choice, and the German Mule cocktail is such a fun variation on this easy-peasy drink template.
 Fill a copper mug or your choice of serving glass with ice cubes.
-Pour in 45ml of herbal liqueur (e.g., Jägermeister) and 15ml of lime juice.
+Pour in 45 ml of herbal liqueur (e.g., Jägermeister) and 15 ml lime juice.
 Top off with ginger beer, garnish with a lime wedge, and enjoy!

 What did we tell you?
-It’s quite the line-up, right?!
+It’s quite the line-up of popular German drinks, right?!
 The Mixer loves taking you on a deep dive into exciting cultures and their gorgeous drinks, so remember to sign up for our newsletter so we can keep you in the loop.
+In the meantime, visit the SKYY, Bulldog, and Wild Turkey websites to stock up on lecker German cocktail bases.
 Prost!